Technology

 AI detectors vs. plagiarism checkers

-AI detectors exist to make sure the content is genuinely written by a human, while plagiarism checkers exist to confirm it is not copied from existing sources.
-However, neither type of tool is perfect – and it is important to review results critically and use them as input sources rather than singular and definitive judges.
+Basically, AI detectors exist to make sure the content is genuinely written by a human, while plagiarism checkers exist to confirm it is not copied from existing sources.
+However, neither type of tool is perfect and in both cases, results should be evaluated critically and used as input sources rather than singular and definitive judges.

 False positives or negatives